Urabewe/OllamaVision/README.md

 ![Connected](https://github.com/user-attachments/assets/1f86a0a0-bd5d-474e-8c97-cd21141b3cfa)

 4. Select the vision model you want to use in the dropdown list provided.
 If you don't see your vision model then it doesn't have llava or vision in the name.
-Either go into "Settings" and enable "Show All Ollama Models" or rename your model to include vision or llama to keep it separate from the rest.
+Either go into "Settings" and enable "Show All Ollama Models" or rename your model to include vision or llava to keep it separate from the rest.
 Moondream will require you to rename or enable all.

 ![Show All](https://github.com/user-attachments/assets/fc3b91a2-adb8-4e1c-be79-91dc3f3bc4a2)